StratifyLabs/StratifyQML/README.md

 # Contributors Welcome

 Stratify QML is released under the ASL 2.0.
-If you are willing to release contributions under this license, please let me know if you would like to help.
+If you are willing to release contributions under this license and would like to contribute, please let me know.

 # Example